Dog training and boarding at All Dogs Unleashed

 • Low, stiff growl with a frozen body

-Real play looks totally different: loose wiggly bodies, bouncy movement, play bows, and open relaxed mouths.
+Real play looks totally different.
+You’ll see loose wiggly bodies, bouncy movement, play bows, and open relaxed mouths.
 If your dogs pause and one looks stiff while the other looks loose, separate them.
+That mismatch is how fights start in tight Carrollton townhomes and Plano cottages where dogs can’t get away from each other.

 The Escalation Ladder (and Why Punishing Growling Backfires)

-Do not punish a growl.
-A growl is information, not defiance.
-Dogs usually climb a predictable ladder before they bite: sniff or look away, yawn, lip lick, freeze, growl, snap, bite.
 When you punish growling, you teach your dog to skip rungs 1 through 5 and go straight to snapping.
 That’s how owners end up with “out of nowhere” bites.
 Thank the growl.
 Then create distance and reset.
+To prevent dog fighting at home long-term, you build positive associations between the dogs so the ladder resets lower over time.
+The Texas summer heat traps everyone inside, so this work matters more here than in cooler climates.

 How to Safely Break Up a Dog Fight Without Getting Hurt